Alitcher/kata_bst_client_server/tests/README.md

 This is "tests" folder that contains the necessary files to build and test the code.

+## Test Goals 🎯

+The tests in this folder aim to verify the correctness and functionality of the code components, including the Binary Search Tree (BST) and the Client/ServerModel.

 ## Prerequisites ⚙️

 Before proceeding, please make sure that you meet the following requirements: